darwino/darwino-documentation/UI Libraries/SMPL - Actions.md

 ## Displaying the action bar

 The pages don't automatically create the actionbar as it cannot preclude the desired UI and its location.
-That actionbar should be explicitly created by the page, in its render method:
+As such, the actionbar should be explicitly created by the page, in its render method:

     render() {
       return (